DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2024-06-24-recruitment-performance-report-2024.md

 - The report’s order, layout and content were mostly reported to be logical, useful and easy to understand.

-- Providers would find it useful if they could share the report with other stakeholders who don't have access to Manage.
+- Providers would find it useful if they could share the report with other stakeholders who don’t have access to Manage.

 - The report’s data may present a misleading picture of the providers' recruitment performance due to the absence of context.
-For example, there may be good reasons for them not to have made an offer within 30 days, but this isn’t reflected in the report.
+For example, there may be good reasons for them not to have made an offer within 30 days, but this is not reflected in the report.

 - Providers would use the report to:
   - understand application patterns and gaps, particularly around the subject area.